Chapter Five: Boundary Crossing

 “Bye!
 Love ya!”

-I took off running down the road towards the school.
+I took off running down the road to school.
 But as soon as I was out of sight of my house, I turned and took a different road.

-don't tire yourself out on the way here, we'll have a lot more walking to do
+Don’t tire yourself out on the way here, we’ll have a lot more walking

 I snickered at “more walking”, as if I was actually going to walk this first part.
 I was itching to run, to get there as soon as I could.
 But just for her, I held myself to somewhere in the middle, and settled into an easy jog.